cwinters8/jd-scheduler/README.md

 ## Later goals

-- [ ] an admin user should be able to schedule a shift on the calendar
+- [ ] an admin user should be able to schedule a shift via the user interface, rather than having to go to Google Calendar